Drolla/WavePlus_Bridge/README.md

                         Radon level is too high!
                         Sensor: %d, %s
                         Level: %v'

-    # Example of a 2nd alert that has a single sources (no list form), a
-    # single threshold level, and a single mail destination address:
-    -   sources:
-            my_office:radon_st
-        trigger:
-            above: 150
-            for: "00:30:00"
-            min_interval: "01:00:00"
-        actions:
-            mail:
-                from: wave.plus@myhome.com
-                to: sophia.millar@family.com
 ```

 # Wave Plus Bridge Installation

 ## Wave Plus Bridge Installation